-Auburn Botanic Gardens is FREE during on week days, during school term.
+Auburn Botanic Gardens is FREE on weekdays, during school term.
 Outside these hours, it’s free for Cumberland Council residents and kids under 16yrs to enter.
-For everyone else, it is $4 on weekends and during the school holidays.
+For everyone else, it’s $4 on weekends and during the school holidays.
 And then it’s usually $5 during the Cherry Blossom Festival.

 Finding Auburn Botanic Gardens

 The gardens are tucked away in suburbia, between Auburn and Guildford train stations.
 They are just over 7km south-east of Parramatta CBD.
 There is free on-site parking or you can get there by bus 909 from Auburn train station.
 Plus, there is a free community shuttle bus service that runs from Auburn station to the gardens.